quay/mirror-registry/README.md

 $ ./openshift-mirror-registry install -v --targetHostname some.remote.host.com --targetUsername someuser -k ~/.ssh/my_ssh_key --quayHostname some.remote.host.com
 ```

+NOTE
-Behind the scenes, Ansible is using `ssh -i ~/.ssh/my_ssh_key someuser@some.remote.host.com` as the target to run its playbooks.
+- Behind the scenes, Ansible is using `ssh -i ~/.ssh/my_ssh_key someuser@some.remote.host.com` as the target to run its playbooks.
+- With the offline version, this may take some time.
+- When building the source to generate the `openshift-mirror-registry.tar.gz`, you need to have [ansible builder](https://www.ansible.com/blog/introduction-to-ansible-builder) installed.
+You can do so by running `sudo pip install ansible-builder`

 ### What does the installer do?